phpredis/phpredis/README.md

 php tests/TestRedis.php --class RedisSentinel
 ~~~

 Note that it is possible to run only tests which match a substring of the test itself by passing the additional argument '--test <str>' when invoking.
+Multiple test filters can be provided either as a comma-separated list, with repeated `--test` arguments, or by combining both forms.

 ~~~
 # Just run the 'echo' test
 php tests/TestRedis.php --class Redis --test echo

+# Run tests matching 'get', 'set', or 'echo'
+php tests/TestRedis.php --class Redis --test get,set --test echo
 ~~~

 ## API Documentation